 Workshops

-Workshops provide specific instruction regarding a variety of writing-related topics, from drafting to citation styles.
-These 30-45 minute sessions are available for undergraduate and graduate-level courses and student organizations at KU, conducted by trained writing consultants who seek to work with students at their point of need.
-Workshops are most valuable if students are working on a specific assignment at the time of the workshop.
+Workshops provide specific instruction regarding a variety of writing topics, from drafting to citation styles, and study skills.
+These 30-45 minute sessions are available for undergraduate and graduate-level courses and student organizations at KU, conducted by writing consultants, tutors, and peer academic coaches who seek to work with students at their point of need.

 Please read about our workshops and policies below before making your request.
 If you know which workshop you want to book, click the button below to make your request.